Blendify/blender-manual/blender_docs/manual/editors/3dview/navigate/camera_view.rst

 Roll, Pan, Dolly, and Track
 ---------------------------

-To perform these camera moves, the camera must first be *selected*, so that it becomes the active object (while viewing through it, you can :kbd:`RMB` -- click on the solid rectangular edges to select it).
+To perform these camera moves, the camera must first be *selected* so transform operations apply to it.

 The following actions also assume that you are in camera view.

-Having done so, you can now manipulate the camera using the same tools that are used to manipulate any object:
+Having done so, you can now manipulate the camera using the same tools that are used to transform any object:

 Roll
    Press :kbd:`R` to enter object rotation mode.
 The default will be to rotate the camera in its local Z axis